Migration conference: speakers

 In 2017 Alho was granted a three-year grant from the Academy of Finland for his research project: Whose Interests?
 A comparative study on trade unions responses to migration and migrants in Finland, Ireland, and Portugal.

-Olle Järv, Postdoctoral Researcher of University of Helsinki, Finland/ Estonia
+Olle Järv, academy research fellow of University of Helsinki, Finland/ Estonia

 Olle Jörv holds a joint PhD in human geography and regional planning (2013) from the University of Tartu and Ghent University.
 As a human geographer, his broad interdisciplinary research interests focus on human mobilities in spatial, temporal and social contexts from the individual to the aggregate level.
 He is particularly interested in how big data such as mobile phone and social media data can be used to examine individual spatial mobilities and behaviour, and how this can be interpreted and implemented in spatial planning and policy.
 In recent years, he has examined ways to integrate big data with accessibility modelling and what explains socio-spatial differences in human mobility.
-Olle is currently working on a new project “Crossing Social and Spatial Borders as an Everyday Life: Big Data to Reveal Transnational People, Their Mobilities and Spaces”.
+Olle is currently working on a new project “Tracing Interactions and Mobilities Beyond State Borders: Towards New Transnational Spaces (BORDERSPACE)”.

 Director of the Migration Institute of Finland, Finland